MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="find"></a>  basic_string_view::find

-Searches a string_view in a forward direction for the first occurrence of a substring_view that matches a specified sequence of characters.
+Searches a string_view in a forward direction for the first occurrence of a substring that matches a specified sequence of characters.

 ```cpp
 constexpr size_type find(basic_string_view str, size_type offset = 0) const noexcept;